bclynch/edm/README.md

 - Create watching table + functionality for users for an event.
 Only for logged in.
 - Create follow table for artists and venues.
     - Feed view for new stuff
+- ~~on the events page try making the virtual scroll full page width.
+On browser make the search position absolute, but on mobile it needs to be a set height so we can make the height of the below container correct.~~
+- Back btn for mobile
+- ~~Login / signup flow (for now)~~

 - Home page
   - ~~Search box in header with location / date~~